Before you enter the world of Medicare, it’s a great idea to estimate what your potential Medicare costs may be.

 Medicare Advantage often lures people in due to its added benefits like low monthly premiums, dental care, eyeglasses, and free gym memberships.

-However, be aware that there are hefty deductibles and copayments involved that tend to range from $3,400-$6,700.
+However, be aware that there are hefty deductibles and copayments involved that could be up to $7,550.
 It’s difficult to switch to a Medicare Supplement once you’re enrolled in Medicare Advantage.

 Often times, a Hospital Indemnity plan can help you cover those out-of-pocket costs, but most seniors find original Medicare and a Medicare Supplement is a better deal.